jaso-public/cs764-sorter/README.md

 ### next()
 This method returns the generated record with the specified characteristics or a null pointer if the total number of records has already been generated.

+## DeviceProvider
+This is a provider that reads records from a device (file) and provides them to other providers via its next() method.
+It will eventually read the entire contents of the file.
+If the final read is not a complete record, it will write an error message to cerr, and it will return a null pointer instead of a record.

+### Class Constructor

+### next()

+## DropFirst

+### Class Constructor

+### next()

 # Implemented Techniques